The Psychological Skills of Top Performers

 I couldn’t believe that this wasn’t public knowledge.
 How could more people not know about these principles and techniques?
 I wanted to learn more, and after finishing my masters at Juilliard, I went to Indiana University to pursue a doctorate in psychology.

-If it feels like you’re quietly struggling with nerves while everyone else seems totally fine, you’re most definitely not alone.
-Elite athletes have long known that performing effectively under pressure is a skill, and have been trained in specific mental skills and utilize unique practice methods that are geared towards maximizing performance under stress.
+Elite athletes have long known that performing effectively under pressure is a skill, and are often fortunate to receive training in specific mental skills and unique practice methods that not only accelerate learning, but help to maximize consistency under stress as well.

-So if you’ve been frustrated with nerves and subpar performances, I’d like to help you learn these skills too.
+If you’ve been frustrated with nerves and subpar performances, I’d like to help you learn these skills too.

 The course covers the essential concepts from the sport and performance psychology literature, and with the specific demands of a performing musician in mind, shows you exactly how to develop the ability to overcome nerves and the critic in your head, focus past distractions of all kinds, and play with trust and confidence when the pressure is on.